neil-mc-m/code-school/php/class11-php-sql-2/readme.md

 ### Class work - [Optional]

+- if you get time for this one over the weekend

 #### database
 - create a mysql table called `user` in your database with columns (id, email, password)
 - insert a few rows into this table via phpmyadmin (values can be anything you want, but let the DB create the id)